oradcliffe/realtime-phone-agent/deployment-guide.md

        ```
      - This combination of configuration and query-time settings enables the full semantic search capability

-4. **Import product data** into your index using one of these methods:
-   - **Using the portal**:
-     - Go to "Import data" in your search service
+4. **Setting up the Azure AI Search Indexer**

+   After creating your index and configuring semantic search, you'll need to set up an indexer to populate your index with product data:

+   ### Creating an Indexer for JSON Array Data

+   1. **Upload your JSON data file**:
+      - Upload the `products.json.example` file to an Azure Blob Storage container
+      - Make note of the storage account name, container name, and blob name

+   2. **Create a data source**:
+      - In your Azure AI Search service, go to "Data sources" → "Add data source"
-     - Select source (Blob storage, SQL, etc.)
+      - Select "Azure Blob Storage" as the source
-     - Map fields to your index structure
+      - Connect to your storage account using a connection string or managed identity
+      - Select the container where you uploaded the JSON file

+   3. **Configure parsing mode**:
-     - Run the import
+      - In the "Parser configuration" section, set:

-   - **Using code**:
-     ```python
-     from azure.search.documents import SearchClient
-     from azure.core.credentials import AzureKeyCredential

-     search_client = SearchClient(
-         endpoint="your-search-endpoint",
-         index_name="products",
-         credential=AzureKeyCredential("your-search-key")
-     )

-     products = [
-         {
-             "id": "camera1",
-             "name": "Pro X Camera",
-             "description": "Professional-grade digital camera with 50MP resolution", "price": 1299.99,
-             "features": ["50MP resolution", "8K video", "Weather-sealed body"] },
-         # Add more products...
-     ]

-     search_client.upload_documents(products)
-     ```

-   - **Using Postman or other REST tools** to directly call the Search API
+        - **Parsing mode**: JSON array
+        - **Document root**: Leave blank (to process the entire array)
+        - This tells the indexer that your file contains a JSON array with multiple objects

+   4. **Create the indexer**:
+      - Give your indexer a name
+      - Set an appropriate schedule (or run once for initial load)

+   5. **Run the indexer**:
+      - Once configured, run the indexer to populate your index
+      - Monitor the indexer status to ensure all documents are successfully processed

+   ### Indexer Permissions

+   If using managed identity (recommended), ensure your Azure AI Search service has been granted at least "Storage Blob Data Reader" role on the blob storage account or container where your product data resides.

-5. **Verify your index is working** by testing a few queries in the Azure portal's Search explorer
+**Verify your index is working** by testing a few queries in the Azure portal's Search explorer

 ## Deployment Steps